 Changes in the Cash Assistance Program Requirements

-Cash Assistance program requirements have not been eliminated, but certain procedures have been suspended and all in-person appointments have been deferred until June 6, 2020.
+Cash Assistance program requirements have not been eliminated, but certain procedures have been suspended and all in-person appointments have been deferred through September 4, 2020.

 No negative action will be taken for recipients who miss a scheduled appointment at a Job Center, as well as other HRA offices, which includes the Office of Child Support Services and Career Service providers during the pandemic.

 Districts must continue to suspend all required in-person work activity assignments until further notice.